bipio-server/bipio/README.md

 Bips can be given public facing endpoints over HTTP or SMTP which can trigger content for processing.
 For example, a Bip could collect simple logs, model an integrated workflow, or be a rules based email service pushing one message to all your connected social networks and blogs, amongst others.
-Certain types of channels, called 'emitters' can fire Bips periodically for polling content, synchronizing files or scheduling messages.
+Certain types of channels, called 'emitters' can fire Bips periodically for polling content, synchronizing files, notifying you of important events, automatically generating content or simply scheduling messages.

 ![concept](https://bip.io/static/img/docs/bip_concept.png)